 Non-GAAP Financial Measures

-Our presentation of free cash flow is a non-GAAP measure.
-We define free cash flow as cash flows from operations before changes in working capital items less capital expenditures, excluding acquisitions, plus non-controlling interest capital contributions, less distributions to non-controlling interests.
-The inclusion of non-controlling interest capital contributions and distributions, which began in the fourth quarter of 2018, is related to our newly formed relationship with
+Our presentation of projected free cash flow is a non-GAAP measure.
+We define projected free cash flow as cash flows from operations before changes in working capital items, less capital expenditures, plus noncontrolling interest capital contributions, less distributions to noncontrolling interests.
+Noncontrolling interest capital contributions and distributions primarily relate to our relationship formed with

 Net debt is a non-GAAP measure.
 We define net debt as total debt less cash and cash equivalents as determined under U.S. GAAP.
-Net debt should not be considered an alternative to, or more meaningful than, the comparable GAAP measure.
+Net debt should not be considered an alternative to, or more meaningful than, total debt, the most directly comparable GAAP measure.
 Management uses net debt to determine the Company's outstanding debt obligations that would not be readily satisfied by its cash and cash equivalents on hand.
 We believe this metric is useful to analysts and investors in determining the Company's leverage position since the Company has the ability to, and may decide to, use a portion of its cash and cash equivalents to reduce debt.
 This metric is sometimes presented as a ratio with EBITDAX in order to provide investors with another means of evaluating the Company's ability to service its existing debt obligations as well as any future increase in the amount of such obligations.
-From time to time the Company provides forward-looking net debt forecasts; however, the Company is unable to provide a quantitative reconciliation of the forward-looking non-GAAP measure to its most directly comparable forward-looking GAAP measure because management cannot reliably quantify certain of the necessary components of such forward-looking GAAP measure.
-The reconciling items in future periods could be significant.
+At

 SOURCE Continental Resources